• Home

 Gusto Genio Drip Tray

-The marquis-shaped drip tray and plate is sturdy, but as per the user manual, don’t put it in the dishwasher (well, it didn’t say “top rack only” – just don’t period😁).
-The unit (can you see? this is the best image I could get) has got grooved edges that permit you to move the tray up further to accommodate different size cups.
+The marquis-shaped drip tray and plate is sturdy, but as per the user manual, don’t put it in the dishwasher (well, it didn’t say “top rack only” – just don’t periodðŸ˜).
+The unit (can you see? this is the best image I could get) has got grooved edges that permit you to move the tray up to two different levels to accommodate different size cups.

 So whether you’re into the little dainty demitasse or a taller Americano, you will be in good hands without straining or splashing of hot liquids.